Demosaic match greens = "local average" trashes the image

 I've tried to use gcc 6 (ubuntu 17.10 has gcc 7), but looking at log from build.sh it seems that clang 3.9.1 (maybe older version is needed cause I am on newest ubuntu) is used.
 I quite don't understand c/c++ environment so its hard for me to debug this and build darktable from July.

-#2 Updated by Roman Lebedev about 1 month ago
+#2 Updated by Roman Lebedev over 1 year ago

 - System changed from Ubuntu to all